jltzbrg/misuri-xcode-theme/README.md

-# Misuri - Xcode Theme 👨🏾‍💻 by Julio Litzenberg
+# Misuri - Xcode Theme

-### Xcode Color Theme
+### Xcode Color Theme Created 👨🏾‍💻 by Julio Litzenberg

 ### How to Install
 - Download the .xccolortheme files from this repository.